 Effective January 1, 2013, we adopted the amendment issued by the IASB to IAS 19, Employee Benefits, which required a retroactive restatement of prior periods related to unrecognized past service credits that we had been amortizing to operations on a straight-line basis over the vesting period.
 Upon retroactive adoption of this amendment, we recognized these past service credits on our balance sheet and decreased our post-employment benefit obligations and our deficit.
-Our net earnings for 2011 also decreased to reflect the reversal of past service credits that we retroactively recorded directly to deficit as of December 31, 2010 and the changes in the
+Our net earnings for 2011 also decreased to reflect the reversal of past service credits that we retroactively recorded directly to deficit as of December 31, 2010 and the changes in the calculation of the interest component of pension expense.
+The impact on our net earnings for 2012 was not significant.
+The impact of adopting the amendment was as follows:

-As at December 31,

-2011 2012

-(in millions) -

-increase (decrease)

-Post-employment benefit obligations \$ (6.7) (6.0)

-Deficit \$ (6.7) (6.0)
+As at December .
+31, 2012 2011 2012 (in millions) - increase (decrease) Post-employment benefit obligations \$ (6.7) \$ (6.0) Deficit \$ (6.7) \$ (6.0)